 You’re going nowhere without an affiliate marketing strategy.

 This is the same idea behind creating a business plan.
-It provides an outline, a way to track efforts and keep you aligned to goals.
+It provides an outline, a way to track efforts, and keeps you aligned with goals.

 The affiliate strategy defines all aspects of your work from its content to promotions.